lindlind/ProofConstructor/README.md

 ### How to use

 Program checks given proposition.
 If it is always true, program shows the proof of this proposition.
-Otherwise program tries to set variables to *True* or to *False* and if the proposition becomes true, shows it's proof.
+Otherwise program tries to set variables to *True* or to *False* and if the proposition becomes always true, shows it's proof.
+Otherwise program tries to set variables to *True* or to *False* and if the proposition becomes always false, shows proof of negate of proposition.
 Otherwise it shows :(

 1. Call `main` function
 2. Input the proposition